bksaiki/bksaiki.github.io/_posts/2025-11-11-numbers-libraries.md

 $$

 This result is not novel.
-One successful application of this result is found in the RLibm project [4] which automatically generates efficient, correctly-rounded elementary functions by generating a polynomial approximation with additional bits of precision using round-to-odd arithmetic that will be correctly rounded
+One successful application is found in the RLibm project [4] which automatically generates efficient, correctly-rounded elementary functions by generating a polynomial approximation with additional bits of precision using round-to-odd arithmetic that will be correctly rounded